niklasf/media_feeds/README.txt

    See:
      http://drupal.org/documentation/install/modules-themes/modules-7

- * You want to enable at least one media_internet provider.
+ * You can install available media_internet provider modules, if you need more sources than the basic ones.
 For example media_youtube.

- * That's it.
-But note that there are also parsers for feeds that might be useful.
+ * Note that there are also parsers for feeds that might be useful.
 For example feeds_youtube.

 -- CONFIGURATION --

 Create your feed importer as you use to.
-If your target as a media field you'll notice that you can now select that field as a target.
+If your target is a media field you'll notice that you can now select that field as a target.

 -- CONTACT --